hashicorp/consul-template/README.md

 This example will out the entire contents of the file at `/path/to/local/file` into the template.
 Note: this does not process nested templates.

 ##### `key`
 Query Consul for the value at the given key.
 If the key cannot be converted to a string-like value, an error will occur.
 If the key does not exist, Consul Template will block until the key is present.
-To avoid blocking, see `key_or_default` or `key_exists`.
+To avoid blocking, see `keyOrDefault` or `keyExists`.
 Keys are queried using the following syntax:

 ```liquid
 {{key "service/redis/maxconns@east-aws"}}